 Did you know that many job opportunities are never advertised?
 This could be for a number of reasons.
 Sometimes a company does not want to advertise an open position.
 Perhaps they are about to expand or introduce a new product and they don’t want their competitors to find out what they are doing.
 Or, they don’t want the job to be available to everyone, just the most qualified people.
 For confidentiality reasons a company will partner with an Executive Search Firm and the Search Firm will conduct a confidential search to identify the very best talent for their client company.
 If you are aligned with a good recruiter and are a top candidate you are likely to hear about some of these hidden job opportunities that aren’t available to the masses.

 When a large company posts an ad to a job board, they could receive as many as 5,000 or even 20,000 resumes and statistically, only 10% of those resumes are actually read by a real person.
 This can also happen when you send your resume directly to a large company.
 Recently I was speaking with one of our clients.
 His company had just posted an ad on a job board and received 750 resumes.
 Our client said he had better things to do than to sort through and read 750 resumes so I told him I would send him our three best candidates for him to interview so that he didn’t have to spend his weekend looking at 750 resumes.
 I wouldn’t want my resume to be one of those 750 resumes that had a good chance of not being seen!

-Companies do not have an interest in finding you a job, only in filling their current openings so if you apply for a job and are not the right fit, your resume may go into a file drawer and stay there.
+Companies do not have an interest in finding you a job, only in filling their current openings so if you apply for a job and are not the right fit, your resume may go into a file drawer or database and stay there.
 Consider that your resume is a tool that doesn’t tell the whole story about what you bring to the employer’s table.
 A recruiter on the other hand can often get your qualifications in front of the hiring manager to be reviewed and often granted an interview Once you are in front of the company in an interview your changes of getting hired are much greater.